11 Family-Friendly Winter Staycation Ideas for the Adirondacks

 - Olympic Speed Skating Oval in Lake Placid (rentals)

 - Saranac Lake Civic Center in Saranac Lake (no rentals)

-Note: Some ice rinks are closed for the 2020 to 2021 season, such as the Warrensburg Recreation Center and Tupper Lake Memorial Civic Center, so always check ahead for any updates.
+Note, it's important to check ahead for hours and details with ice skating rinks (and other businesses).
 If you're skating outdoors on a lake or pond, make sure you're aware of ice thickness and safety.

 Snow tubing and sledding are another great way to enjoy the wintry outdoors while getting some exercise - especially if you're lugging your gear up a huge hill, like the Lake George Recreation Center hill shown above.
 You can snow tube at the Mt.
 Pisgah Recreation Center along with a few other ski hills like Oak Mountain; and, some of the ice skating places offer snow tubing as well.

 Try Snowmobiling Through the Woods